PRBonn/spatio-temporal-mapping/README.md

 ## Acknowledgement
 The code structure of this software follows the same of [KISS-ICP](https://github.com/PRBonn/kiss-icp) and some code is re-used from that repo.
 Please, if you use this software you should at least acknowledge also the work from KISS-ICP by giving a star on GitHub.

-## TODO
-frame downsample based on distance add example of config add the handling of different version of images (depth 8 or 16 bit) write a visualizer (try to avoid Open3D)
-IMPORTANT: probably the way in which you load the depth is wrong